 - Free Chlorine: 1 to 3 ppm

-While the phosphate levels do not have to be balanced; however, in the case of saltwater pools, it is a good idea to do so because the phosphates act like a glue for the contaminants, which can cause the build up of scale inside the salt cell.
+While the phosphate levels do not have to be balanced, in the case of saltwater pools, it is a good idea to do so because the phosphates act like a glue for the contaminants, which can cause the build up of scale inside the salt cell.

 The phosphate level in the pool of less than 200 is usually recommended and if required, you can buy a phosphate reducer.

-If any of the levels in your pool water are off, then you must ensure to take steps to correct them and it may take many days to balance the pool because the pool water must circulate properly and the water must be well balanced before the conversion.
+If any of the levels in your pool water are off, then you must ensure to take steps to correct them and it may take a few days to balance the pool because the pool water must circulate properly and the water must be well balanced before the conversion.

 Selecting a Salt Chlorinator

-The best salt chlorinator system should be sufficiently large that will work along with the pool and be reliable enough so that it does not need to be replaced soon and at the same time, it must be affordable.
+The best salt chlorinator system should be big enough for the pool size and be reliable enough to avoid regular replacement.
+At the same time, it must be affordable.

 There are several different types of chlorinators and any system will allow you to modify the amount of chlorine it produces, which will make it quite easy for you to adjust the pool.